swaptacular/swpt_accounts/protocol.rst

 .. [#missing-identity] When the account does not have an identity yet, the ``status_flags`` field MUST indicate that the account is an "unreachable account".

+.. [#account-update-ttl] The ignored `AccountUpdate`_ message MAY be archived, or used for statistical purposes.

 AccountPurge